reagrouptest/simple-sinatra-application/README.md

     This will trigger the automated job build via jenkins.

     Your application is ready to serve customer.
+You can view the output using load balancer DNS name which was created using ec2.yml file.

     Happy coding!